GeorgeK1ng/GenAHCI/README.md

 This patched source code is based on previously developed patch for Windows 8.0 source code sample by Kai Schtrom https://sourceforge.net/projects/storahci-for-windows-2003/

 Even it looks like Windows 8.0 to 8.1 is small step, driver code was changed on many places.
-Almost everything was patched to be compatible with Windows XP
+Almost everything was patched to be compatible with Windows XP and driver can be succesfully installed or integrated into Windows Setup